Mohd-Muneeb/Mohd-Muneeb/README.md

 - 📫 How to reach me **mohdmuneeb1307@gmail.com**

-- 📄 Know about my experiences [https://www.mohdmuneeb.live](https://www.mohdmuneeb.live)
+- 📄 Know about my experiences on my [portfolio](https://www.mohdmuneeb.live)

 - ⚡ Fun fact **I main Revenant in Apex Legends.
 Quick fact about me!**